Tom Campbell (North Dakota politician): 2018 congressional election

-In February 2018, Campbell declared his candidacy for the congressional seat to be vacated by Cramer.
+And in February 2018, Campbell declared his candidacy for the congressional seat to be vacated by Cramer as he ran for the senate.

 Campbell did not receive the endorsement of the North Dakota Republican Party at the state party convention in April 2018, losing to fellow state Senator, Kelly Armstrong.
 Following his defeat at the convention, Campbell announced his intention to continue his campaign to the primary election in June 2018.
-On April 11, 2018, Campbell withdrew his candidacy from the primary race.
+But on April 11, 2018, Campbell withdrew his candidacy from the primary race.